Install PHP 7 on CentOS 7

 Of course, we are using the IP address 126.96.36.199 for testing purposes only, so you should make sure that you are using your actual server’s IP address.
 You should see a page with the current PHP information such as version, compilation options, extensions, loaded configuration files etc.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to install PHP 7 for you.
+Of course you don’t have to Install PHP 7 on CentOS 7, if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to Install PHP 7 on CentOS 7 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.